The 'hard assets' side of estate planning

 When most of us think about the division of an estate, we tend to focus on assets such as stocks, bonds, real property, the family business and other capital holdings.
 But when it comes time to distribute belongings, the most passionate discussions may center on hard assets — anything from an antique collection to jewelry to family photographs.

 By their very nature, family estate planning discussions are often fraught, as parents struggle to come to terms with their mortality and kids worry about coming off as greedy or insensitive.
 But valuing and dividing hard assets can be an even more delicate dance.
-“More often than not, it’s the stuff that isn’t worth as much that causes the problems,” says Colin Korzec, Managing Director, National Trust Services Executive with Bank of America.
+“More often than not, it’s the stuff that isn’t worth as much that causes the problems,” says Colin Korzec, Head of Trust and Estate Settlement Services, Bank of America.
 Some things, like a Christmas tree topper, might have enormous sentimental value to more than one person and be tricky or impossible to divide; others, like a cabinet-full of Dresden porcelain figurines, may simply feel to heirs like clutter.

 Tips to ensure your heirs understand the value – both personal and financial – of heirlooms you love.